NethermindEth/nethermind/CONTRIBUTING.md

 There are several ways to contribute beyond writing code.
 This guide provides a high-level overview of how you can get involved.

+We expect project participants to adhere to our [code of conduct](./CODE_OF_CONDUCT.md).
+Please read the full text so that you can understand what actions will and will not be tolerated.

 ## Asking questions and providing feedback

 Have a question?
 Instead of opening an issue, please ask on our [Discord channel](https://discord.gg/N6Fhbg9u).